15th Annual 2021

-Demonstration Area: Some of our carvers will be demonstrating small carving projects we can pass the cold winter months with such as golf ball carving, carving 8 sided stars, chip carving and carving owls.
-They will be doing this on Saturday throughout the day.
+Club Members: Some of our carvers will be teaching small carving projects such as golf ball carving, carving 8 and 12 sided stars, angry birds and 15 minute owls.
+They will be doing this on Friday and Saturday throughout the day.